DiGa66/terraform-provider-croccloud/website/docs/d/instance.md

 The `root_block_device` block has the following structure:

 * `device_name` – The physical name of the device.
-* `delete_on_termination` – If the root block device will be deleted on termination.
+* `delete_on_termination` – Indicates whether the root block device will be deleted on termination.
-* `iops` – `0` If the volume is not a provisioned IOPS image, otherwise the supported IOPS count.
+* `iops` – `0` if the volume is not a provisioned IOPS image, otherwise the supported IOPS count.
 * `volume_size` – The size of the volume, in GiB.
 * `volume_type` – The type of the volume.